WICG/background-fetch/README.md

 In an earlier draft, this event and `backgroundfetched` were the same thing, including a property that indicated success/failure.
 It felt wrong when writing examples, so I split them out.

-I'm not sure if this event should fire as early as possible (and abort any in-progress fetches) or wait for all fetches to settle.
+This event should fire after all fetches have completed or been abandoned.
+As in, this event *doesn't* fire as soon as a single request fails.

 ## Reacting to abort